Jaime Jaquez Jr.

-Early life and high school career
+Early life

-Jaquez is the son of Angela and Jaime Jaquez Sr., who met while playing basketball at Concordia University.
-Jaime Jr. is the third generation of his family to have played college basketball; Jaime Sr.'s father, Ezequiel, who came to California with his family from Mexico as a child, played at Ventura Community College and Northern Arizona University.
+Jaquez was born on February 18, 2001, in Irvine, California, and grew up in Camarillo.
+He is the third generation in his family to play college basketball.
+His parents, Angela (née Sather) and Jaime Sr., met while playing basketball at Concordia University Irvine.
+His paternal grandfather, Ezequiel, who immigrated to California from Mexico as a child, played at Ventura Community College and Northern Arizona University.

+High school career

-Jaime Jr. was born in Irvine, California, and has a younger brother Marcos and younger sister Gabriela.
-Jaquez grew up in Camarillo and attended Camarillo High School.
+Jaquez attended Adolfo Camarillo High School.
 As a freshman, he averaged 15.3 points, 10.0 rebounds, 2.3 assists, and 2.6 steals per game and led the team to a 25–7 record and the California Interscholastic Federation (CIF) semifinals.
 As a sophomore, Jaquez earned all-Ventura County second-team honors, averaging 24.1 points, 10.9 rebounds, 2.2 assists, and 2.6 steals per game, despite missing 12 games with an ankle injury.

 Jaquez averaged 31.7 points, 11.7 rebounds, 3.7 assists, and 2.1 steals per game as a senior and helped the team finish 25–4 and win its first Coastal Canyon League title.
 He earned first-team All-CIF Southern Section honors and finished his high school career with 2,653 points.
 Jaquez broke the school single-game scoring record with a 54-point outing against Royal High School.
 Jaquez was also a pitcher on the high school baseball team.

 College career

-At the University of California, Los Angeles, Jaquez became a starter for the Bruins during the Maui Jim Maui Invitational in November 2019.
-He scored 17 points and had 12 rebounds in a win against Chaminade on November 26.
+Jaquez was recruited to the University of California, Los Angeles (UCLA), by then-Bruins' coach Steve Alford, who offered him a scholarship at the end of his junior year.
+However, Alford was fired in 2018, replaced later by Mick Cronin, who had recruited Jaquez while coaching at Cincinnati.
+Jaquez did not seriously pursue another school, and remained committed to UCLA.
+He became a starter for the Bruins during the Maui Jim Maui Invitational in November 2019, after he scored 17 points and had 12 rebounds in a win against Chaminade on November 26.
 On December 1, he scored a season-high 18 points in a 93–64 win over San Jose State.
 He scored 18 points on February 27, 2020, and hit the game-winning three-pointer with 0.6 seconds remaining in a 75–72 win over Arizona State.
 As a freshman, Jaquez averaged 8.9 points and 4.8 rebounds per game.
 He was named honorable mention Pac-12 All-Freshman team.

 On February 18, 2021, Jaquez scored 25 points on his 20th birthday in a 74–60 win over Arizona, the Bruins' fifth straight in its rivalry with the Wildcats.
 For the season, he was a second-team All-Pac-12 selection and was named to the Pac-12 All-Defensive Team.
-In UCLA's First Four play-in game of the 2021 NCAA tournament, he led the Bruins in scoring with a 27 points in a 86–80 overtime win against Michigan State.
+In UCLA's First Four play-in game of the 2021 NCAA tournament, he led the Bruins in scoring with 27 points in a 86–80 overtime win against Michigan State.
+UCLA advanced to the Final Four, losing to Gonzaga.